|

 reckoning.
 The Type I changer is really pretty simple (although equally

-massive), and in fact the record singulation and ejection design is
+massive), and in fact the record singulation and ejection design is actually

 fairly elegant in its simplicity.
 The Type II internal mechanism began as